Old Corn Meal

-Old Corn Meal, or Signor Cormeali, was an African-American street vendor in New Orleans, Louisiana who became famous in the late 1830s for singing and dancing while he sold his wares.
+Old Corn Meal, or Signor Cormeali (died 1842), was an African-American who became famous as a street vendor in New Orleans, Louisiana in the late 1830s for singing and dancing while he sold his wares.
 He is one of the earliest known African Americans to have had a documented influence on the development of blackface minstrelsy specifically and American popular music in general.

 Old Corn Meal was known for walking through New Orleans singing and dancing while he led his horse and cart and sold corn meal.
 "Fresh Corn Meal", which he composed, was his signature song; he also did popular material from blackface acts like "Old Rosin the Beau" and "My Long Tail Blue".
 He was a natural baritone, but he could "easily [transform] into a ringing falsetto".
 His popularity led to an invitation to perform at the St. Charles Theatre in 1837.
 There he did a solo act alongside his horse and cart.
 Old Corn Meal performed there at least once more, in 1840.

-White performers who did blackface acts probably took material from Old Corn Meal.
-George Nichols, a blackface circus clown is one, as is Thomas D. Rice, whose "Corn Meal" skit most likely came from seeing Old Corn Meal's act during one of his visits to New Orleans in 1835, 1836, and 1838.

 In 1837, "Old Corn Meal" was included in a performance at the recently opened St. Charles Theatre in a melodrama called Life in New Orleans.
 The newspaper accounts of the performance make clear, Kmen argues, that as a musician he was widely known — he was described in one article as "the celebrated sable satellite," and another mentioned "the popular song Fresh Corn Meal" that he sings.
 The performance, which featured Old Corn Meal performing on stage the way he did in the street — from his horse-drawn vendor's cart — was such a success that another was organized, though during the second performance his horse fell on stage and was killed.
 In 1840, he performed at the Camp Street Theater on at least two occasions.